philips-labs/automation-workshop/docs/part-2.md

 !!! tip "Unit Testing"

-    You should write unit tests for your action using the [instructions in the backstage docs](https://backstage.io/docs/features/software-templates/writing-tests-for-actions).
+    You can and should write unit tests for your action using the [instructions in the backstage docs](https://backstage.io/docs/features/software-templates/writing-tests-for-actions).

 ## Use it in a template